lemoncheesecake/lemoncheesecake/doc/parametrized.rst

         def test(self, phrase, word):
             check_that("phrase", phrase, contains_string(word))

-Parametrized tests are evaluated at project load time and each expanded test is seen like an individual test by lcc commands:
+Parametrized tests are evaluated at project load time and lcc commands will see them as multiple, independent tests:

 .. code-block:: console